1955 24 Hours of Le Mans: Start

+Disaster

 At 6.20pm, at the end of lap 35 when the first pit-stops were due, the 1955 Le Mans disaster occurred.
 Having got the order from his Jaguar crew to pit, Hawthorn braked sharply in front of Lance Macklin's Austin-Healey.
 Macklin then braked hard, getting off the right-hand edge of the track and throwing up dust.
 Macklin's car then veered back to the centre of the track, into the path of Levegh's Mercedes-Benz, which was running 6th having just gone a lap down.
 Travelling at 150 mph, Levegh's right-front wheel rode up onto the left rear corner of Macklin's, launching the car into the air and rolling end over end for 80 metres over spectators.

 The car slammed into a four-foot earthen embankment – the only barrier between the spectators and the track - and disintegrated.
 The momentum of the heaviest components of the car – the engine, radiator and front suspension - carried them into the crowd for almost 100 metres.
 Those who had climbed onto ladders and scaffolding to get a better view of the track found themselves in the direct path of the lethal debris.
 The remainder of the car, on the earth bank, exploded into flames, burning with extra heat from its magnesium-alloy body.
 Levegh was killed instantly in the impact.

 Race officials kept the race running, reasoning that if the huge crowd tried to leave en masse it would clog the roads, severely restricting access for medical and emergency crews trying to save the injured.
 Hawthorn, after being initially waved through his stop because of the confusion and potential danger, stopped along with the other lead cars for their scheduled pit stops and driver changes.
 Then thirteen minutes later, the MG of Dick Jacobs lost control exiting Maison Blanche, rolled and landed upside-down, burning.
 Jacobs survived the accident, but was severely injured and never raced again.

 Phil Hill, now driving Maglioli's Ferrari noted "At this point I was numbed by it all, shocked that all this could be happening at once and on my first-ever Ferrari racing lap of Le Mans.
 But then Stirling Moss went by me like a streak in his Mercedes 300 SLR, and that woke me up.
 That was a lesson I never forgot, which was that when something happens, get on the gas."

-His teammates, Castellotti and Marzotto, were the first of the leaders to falter: a slipping clutch eventually led to engine failure just before 8pm.
+His teammates, Castellotti and Marzotto in the No. 4 Ferrari 735 LM, were the first of the leaders to falter: a slipping clutch eventually led to engine failure just before 8pm.
 Maglioli and Hill took up their third place until they too were stopped about 11pm when a rock pierced their radiator.